Building a Continuous Learning Culture

 In organizations with a continuous learning culture, work processes are not firmly set in stone but are actually part of a larger process of ongoing experimentation.
 The attitude is that it is normal to change the way you do things in order to continuously improve.
 It is supported by multi-directional feedback that crosses hierarchies to help people learn more effectively.
 The work processes encourage trial and error.

-This white paper explores some of the elements of a continuous learning culture: a growth mindset; a purpose motive; employee suggestion systems; work processes that encourage trial and error; and multi-directional feedback.
+This discussion paper explores some of the elements of a continuous learning culture: a growth mindset; a purpose motive; employee suggestion systems; work processes that encourage trial and error; and multi-directional feedback.
 It includes a brief look at how continuous learning is practised at Pixar.

-The white paper is prepared by Jana Raver, an associate professor and E. Marie Shantz Faculty Fellow in Organizational Behaviour at Smith School of Business at Queen's University.
+The paper is prepared by Jana Raver, an associate professor and E. Marie Shantz Faculty Fellow in Organizational Behaviour at Smith School of Business at Queen's University.